dlang-tour/core/public/content/en/basics.md

 is defined in D.

 Due to its `immutabl`ility `string`'s can perfectly be shared among different threads.
-Being a *slice* parts can be taken out of it without allocating memory.
+Being a *slice*, parts can be taken out of it without allocating memory.
 The standard function `std.algorithm.splitter` for example splits a string by newline without any memory allocations.